 The Rules of Marathon Des Sables

-The Marathon Des Sables consists of six stages, five of which are competitive stages.
-The final stage is a non-competitive, “fun” charity stage.
+- Race Stages: The MDS consists of six stages, with five of them being competitive stages where participants are timed.
+The final stage is a non-competitive charity stage meant for enjoyment.

 Additional Guide – What’s The Fastest Marathon Time?